Skip to main content

 • Discover the relevance of geography to a wide array of disciplines in the natural and social sciences, including biology, chemistry, environmental science, sociology, urban studies, political science, and public policy

-Explore the different concentration opportunities as a Geography major that Worcester State has to offer!
+Explore the different concentration opportunities that Worcester State has to offer.

 • The Geography Honors Program is intended for outstanding majors interested in research as well as those who plan to pursue an advanced degree.
-Honors students will complete an original research project, defend the project before an approved review committee, and present the project in at least one venue external to WSU.
+As an honors student, you will complete an original research project, defend the project before an approved review committee, and present the project in at least 1 venue external to Worcester State.
 Applicants should have completed the geography core courses through GE-200 and have 75 credits overall.

 Applicants should have a 3.5 GPA in the major although students with a 3.0 major GPA and a faculty sponsor may petition for admission.
 Application materials are available from the department chair.